rgnet1/AFRP-Helper-Functions/README.md

-# QR Code Generator
+# AFRP Helper

-A simple website that will generate QR codes with input text and an optional image
+A simple website for AFRP admins that will

+-  generate QR codes with input text and an optional image